Thulium laser transurethral vaporesection of the prostate versus transurethral resection of the prostate: The UNBLOCS RCT and economic evaluation

 N Nikki Cotterill Nikki.Cotterill@uwe.ac.uk

-Associate Professor on Long Term Conditions (Continence Care)
+Professor of Long Term Conditions (Continence Care)

 Background: Transurethral resection of the prostate (TURP) is the standard operation for benign prostatic obstruction (BPO).
 Thulium laser transurethral vaporesection of the prostate (ThuVARP) vaporises and resects the prostate using a technique similar to TURP.
 The small amount of existing literature suggested potential advantages over TURP.